 Above: our conservator cleaning a small military portrait from the late 18th / early 19th century

 Like all antique oil paintings, 19th century portraits may deteriorate due to their age, with rusting nails and wooden stretcher bars decaying.
-They may also discolour due to their resin varnish surface – the botanical ingredients of which begin to perish, creating a yellow or darkened veil.
+They may also discolour due to the historic varnish surface creating a yellow or darkened veil.
 Such portraits may have frequently been exposed to fireplaces or nicotine, worsening the loss of visual impact as the smoke contamination builds up over decades.